-Turkey Lacers are thin needles about 4 1/2 inches (11 cm) long that are pointy at one end with a large eye at the other end.
+Turkey lacers are thin needles about 11 cm (4 ½ inches) long that are sharply pointed at one end with a large eye hook at the other end.

-Some lacers are sold in tubes, which can be used to store them.
+Some lacers are sold in tubes which can be used to store them in.
 If not, place them all in a small plastic sealable bag and store them like that.
 That will prevent them from wandering off one by one into cracks of drawers, as they have a tendency to.

-Though they're called "Turkey Lacers", they can be used with other birds as well (such as chicken, capon, pheasant, etc.) Consequently, they're sometimes referred to as "poultry lacers."
+Though they’re called “turkey lacers”, they can of course be used with other birds as well (such as chicken, capon, pheasant, etc.) Consequently, they’re sometimes referred to as “poultry lacers.”

 How to use turkey lacers